Rent a Boat and Visit Mangrove Cays in La Parguera

 What If I don’t Want to pilot my own boat?

 For those that want to experience the cays on a small boat, the companies may have available "tours" of the cays, where a guide comes with you to drive the boat.
-There is usually an hourly fee (somewhere from $25-35/hour).
+There is usually with an an hourly fee.

 You can work it out with them that, after the tour, they can drop you off at Mata la Gata and then pick you up at a pre-arranged time.
 That way, you can swim in the ocean "pool", explore the island, or have a picnic.
 If you are going to do this, bring food, water and everything you need for your time there.

 If you want to skip the tour, you can just ask for a ride out to the Mata la Gata.
-All of the companies offer this for about $6/person.
+All of the companies offer this for about $10/person.

 What About the Snorkeling?